 - have been a member of an unemployment insurance fund for the past 12 months

-- can apply for and undertake work for 37 hours per week if you are full-time insured, and 30 hours per week if you are part-time insured.
+- are able to apply for work and take on 37 hours per week, if you are full-time insured, and 30 hours per week if you are part-time insured.

 - actively apply for jobs – 1-2 applications per week

 - be ready to undertake full-time work (or part-time if you are part-time insured) within one day